MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

   2. Follow [Create a web application in SharePoint Server](/sharepoint/administration/create-a-web-application) to create a new web application enabling HTTPS/SSL named SharePoint - OIDC on contoso.local.
   3. Open the SharePoint Central Administration site.
-  4. Open the web application you just created and pick **contoso.local** as **Trusted Identity Provider**.
+  4. Open the web application you created and pick **contoso.local** as **Trusted Identity Provider**.

       :::image type="content" source="../media/authentication-providers-3.jpg" alt-text="Authentication Providers 3":::

   5. Navigate to **System Settings** > **Configure Alternate Access Mappings** > **Alternate Access Mapping Collection**.
-  6. Filter the display with the new web application and confirm that you see something like this:
+  6. Filter the display with the new web application and confirm that you see the following information:

       :::image type="content" source="../media/alternate-access-mapping-collection.png" alt-text="Alternate Access Mapping Collection-1":::

-- If you extend an existing web application to set AD FS OIDC authentication on a new zone:
+- Extend an existing web application to set AD FS OIDC authentication on a new zone:
     1. Start the SharePoint Management Shell and run the following script:

         ```powershell